hansklav/Hexapawn/BASIC/README.md

-HEX.BAS is the original DEC PDP-11 BASIC-PLUS version by Jeff Dalton as published in the 1975 edition of '101 BASIC Computer Games.
+HEX.BAS is the original DEC PDP-11 BASIC-PLUS version by Jeff Dalton as published in the 1975 edition of '101 BASIC Computer Games'.
 Note: in DEC BASIC-PLUS:
   ! is REM
   & is PRINT